Welcome to Year 5!

 These websites have been identified by some of the country’s leading educational experts and offer a wide range of support and resources for pupils of all ages.

-Please click on the following links that will lead you to the online resources, and which I will refer to in the weekly timetable.
+Please click on the following links that will lead you to the online resources.

 At Harlaxton we use the White Rose Scheme of work to support our planning and teaching of Mastery Maths lesson.
 Mastery Maths is broken it 5 elements - please see the diagram below.